star-hengxing/libuipc/docs/tutorial/geometry.md

 Meta is used to store the root information of the geometry with a fixed size of 1.
 For example, constituitive model and contact model information will be stored in the meta information according to the specification of the `libuipc`.
 Of course, you can create and access any meta information you need.

-To get the meta information of the geometry, you call the `meta()` function of the geometry.
+To get the meta information of the geometry, you call the `meta()` function of the

 === "C++"